arrai-innovations/extraneous/README.md

 Find extraneous pip packages not listed in your requirements.txt or as a sub-dependency.

 **NOTICE**: This software supports pip <= 20.3.4.
 Arrai Innovations is no longer actively developing or maintaining this software.
-We recommend users look at [pipenv](https://github.com/pypa/pipenv), [poetry](https://github.com/python-poetry/poetry), or [PDM](https://github.com/pdm-project/pdm) for package management.
+We recommend users look at [pipenv](https://github.com/pypa/pipenv), [poetry](https://github.com/python-poetry/poetry), or [PDM](https://github.com/pdm-project/pdm) for package management; extraneous has become extraneous.

 ![extraneous logo](https://docs.arrai-dev.com/extraneous/readme/extraneous.png)